jacobwicks/jacobwicks.github.io/_posts/2020-02-19-comments-on-code-line-numbers.markdown

 There's a similar function that finds the leftOffset, which is how far from the left side of the screen an element is.

 # Adding Classes to Style the lineComment
 This code adds a label and some styling to the content of the lineComment.
-This code will only run when the page loads, because `reposition` will be falsy.
+This code will only run when the page loads, because `positionAllComments` will be called with a falsy value for `reposition`.
 When the page is resized, `reposition` will be truthy and this code will not be executed again.

 {% highlight javascript linenos %}
             //first time through add the line label and content div inside the comment